jquast/ucs-detect/docs/intro.rst

 History
 -------

+- 2.3.0 (2026-06-08): Integrate with wcwidth>=0.8.1, which offers a new `wcstwidth()`_ function
+  and some specification changes, and update ZWJ, grapheme, and contested tables.
+As a circular dependency on our published results, wcwidth's new specification also artificially "caps" all graphemes to a maximum of width 2, matching more terminal emulators for width measurement (ghostty, wezterm, foot, mlterm).
+New NARROW width tracking detects narrow characters that display as wide.
+Contested tables introduced: only codepoints known to fail in any terminal are tested, use ``--all`` to thoroughly test all codepoints.  ``ucs-browser`` has new ``t`` key to toggle correction tables and ``--no-correction`` mode.

 - 2.2.1 (2026-06-01): Bugfix 'ENQ' response capture (PuTTY) and profiling Enrich source repository with more tools, like ``make-screenshots.py``, expanded XTGETTCAP detection and results table,